kenirwin/SortTetris/README.md

 ## Configuration

 The settings file defines the default configuration for an installation.
 By default, the program looks for a `settings.php` file, and fails back to `settings_bib.php`.
 (Note: the program does not install with a `settings.php` file -- that is reserved for local use.
 When freshly installed, the program defauts to using `settings_bib.php`.)
 Additional settings can be supported by the same installation by creating additional settings files; additional settings files must be named `settings_xxx.php` where `xxx` is replaced with an apprpriate string. (e.g. settings_animal).
-As shown in the alternate demo link above, the `settings_animal.php` file describes the configuration for a game playable at the URL `CitationTetris?settings=animal`.
+As shown in the alternate demo link above, the `settings_animal.php` file describes the configuration for a game playable at the URL `SortTetris?settings=animal`.

 The two most important variables in the settings files are `$buttons` and `$data_file`:
 * `$buttons` array, which defines the allowable answers (e.g. "book","chapter","article" or "mammal", "fish", "bird")